 These tender and moist Instant Pot Pork Chops with Onion Gravy are a huge hit at my house.
 You won’t believe how easy they are to make!
+Learn my secret to moist and tender chops!
 Even my keto following husband loves them!
-The secret to moist and tender chops is the brining.
-Don’t skip this step!

 Some of you know how I love to brine my chicken, well, the same goes for pork chops!
 They are more moist and tender than other recipes and cooking them in the Instant Pot takes such little time.
 You end up looking like a rock star for so little effort!
 Serve them with a side of broccoli and you have a complete meal!

 Why are these Instant Pot Pork chops healthier?

 - Instead of using a lot of butter or oil, the pork chops and onions are browned with a small amount of oil and butter.
 Using an olive oil mister (paid link) helps reduce the amount you need.

 - Most recipes for pork chops include browning the chops in flour, I’ve omitted this ingredient.

 - Many brining recipes call for sugar as well as salt.
 While it does add flavor, it does add calories as well so I omit the sugar.